Skip to content

 Integrate OpenApp with your existing software

-Hotels, campuses, offices, and short-term rentals already run systems of record — property management (PMS/VRMS), student information (SIS), workplace (IWMS), or custom parcel/locker software.
+Hotels, campuses, offices, short-term rentals, and locker / parcel operators already run systems of record — property management (PMS/VRMS), student information (SIS), workplace (IWMS), or custom parcel software.
 OpenApp is designed as an API-first access layer on top of that stack: your software stays authoritative for bookings and identities; OpenApp models who may open which door, when, and how guests are invited.

 Your system (PMS / SIS / IWMS / custom)